isaiasmendesoliveira/moodle-local_activitysettingstemplates/docs/TECHNICAL.md

 3. Obtain eligible setting definitions from the field registry.
 4. Let the teacher select the reusable settings.
 5. Extract only selected safe values.
-6. Store the template as personal JSON configuration.
+6. Store the template as a personal JSON configuration.

 ### Management